Yeezy (company)

+Yeezy LLC (often stylized as YZY) is a multimedia (Note: Yews, Yeezy's news site, has not been active since March 27, 2025.) and fashion company founded by rapper, designer, and entrepreneur Kanye West.
+The company was registered in Delaware on April 27, 2016.

+Most notable for its brand, Yeezy has collaborated with several fashion companies, including Adidas, which produced the Adidas Yeezy sneaker line, and Gap.
+After these collaborations were terminated due to West's antisemitic comments in 2022, he continued to develop Yeezy as an independent company, focusing on minimalist design with clothing and footwear products.

+Brand

+The brand's globe logo since 2013.

-Yeezy (often stylized as YZY or YEEƵY) is a media company, (Note: Yews, Yeezy's news site, has not been active since March 27, 2025.) fashion brand, and record label founded by American rapper, designer, and entrepreneur Kanye West (legally known as Ye as of 2021) on August 6, 2013.
-Most famous for its associated clothing line, it first began producing clothing in 2015 during and for the Yeezy Season 2 runway show.
+Yeezy is an American fashion brand founded by West on August 6, 2013.
+Most famous for its associated clothing line, it first began producing clothing in 2015 during and for its Yeezy Season 2 runway show.
+The brand was incorporated into the company in 2016 after its registration.

-Operations

-The brand has collaborated with many other large brands, including Gap and Adidas.
-The partnership between Adidas and Yeezy was ended prematurely in October 2022 after Adidas terminated the contract, following West's antisemitic remarks on X, formerly known as Twitter.
-The partnership with Gap ended after West terminated the contract following a month-long disagreement.
-Yeezy is the subsidiary of Yeezy LLC, West's main company that was incorporated on May 16, 2016.
+Yeezy has collaborated with many other large brands, including Gap and Adidas.
+Yeezy's partnership with Adidas ended prematurely in October 2022 after Adidas terminated the contract, following West's antisemitic remarks on Twitter.
+Yeezy's partnership with Gap ended after West terminated the contract following a month-long disagreement.
+Since then, the brand has been selling its clothes independently on its website, yeezy.com.